 The Growth of Premium Tequila Due to Craft Spirits, Urbanization, and Changing Consumer Preferences

-Premium brand development and increasing demand for craft spirits are primary drivers behind the expansion of the tequila market.
+Premium brand development and increasing demand for craft spirits are primary drivers behind the expansion of the market.
 Shifts in consumer preferences toward premium and more superior quality and craft products, driven primarily by younger consumers with more disposable income, are helping to fuel premium and super-premium tequila development.
-In the US, premium and super-premium tequila make up almost 30% of overall tequila sales, and keeps on rising.
+In the US, premium and super-premium tequila make up almost 30% of overall tequila sales, and keep rising, reflecting strong market growth.

-Craft spirits, which are made by smaller, sometimes boutique distilleries, also attract consumers who want distinct, small-batch products that deliver a different experience, as premium tequila is typically made authentically, and most high-end brands highlight their use of 100% blue agave and the traditional production processes that ensure authenticity.
-These changes within the tequila scene are framing the market in general, as premium and craft lead the vast majority of the growth.
+Craft spirits, which are made by smaller, sometimes boutique distilleries, also attract consumers who want distinct, small-batch products that deliver a different experience, as premium tequila is typically made authentically, and most high-end brands highlight their use of 100% blue agave and the traditional production processes that ensure authenticity, along with the growing influence of flavored spirits offerings in modern premium categories.
+These changes within the tequila scene are framing the market in general, as premium and craft lead the vast majority of the growth, supported by deeper tequila industry analysis.

-Urbanisation and higher discretionary spending are key drivers of growth in the tequila industry, as it is more city-dwelling consumers who tend to be more attuned to worldwide trends like tequila's growing popularity in bars, restaurants, and social occasions, and this parallels a widening interest in craft cocktails and high-end priced spirits, with tequila being one of such categories.
+Urbanisation and higher discretionary spending are key drivers of growth in the industry, as it is more city-dwelling consumers who tend to be more attuned to worldwide trends like tequila's growing popularity in bars, restaurants, and social occasions, and this parallels a widening interest in craft cocktails and high-end priced spirits, with tequila being one of such categories, shaping current market trends.

-The sales of tequila are higher across the board, as its overall market share in regions like the United States is, and although different unique methods vary to estimate categories; overall value and volume of liquid are two that have increased in tequila's value and liquid volume, surpassing many other spirits less than several years ago.
-Also, with every scant sign of consumers' discretionary spending patterns, it is clear that this trend is not going away, thereby promoting ongoing engagement and expansion potential with tequila in the market.
+The sales of tequila are higher across the board, as its overall market share in regions like the United States is, and although different methods vary to estimate categories, overall value and volume of liquid are two that have increased in tequila's value and liquid volume, surpassing many other spirits less than several years ago, including categories such as rum, whiskey, and even champagne.
+Also, with every scant sign of consumers' discretionary spending patterns, it is clear that this trend is not going away, thereby promoting ongoing engagement and expansion potential with tequila in the market, strengthening its tequila market share.

 The tequila sector is expanding by leaps and bounds because of the high consumption of high-end spirits, taking an 18% share of the spirit category.
-People are gradually moving towards finer, more upscale alcoholic drinks, and therefore, ultra-premium and premium tequila products have emerged as favorites among consumers in the market.
-Premium tequila has seen tremendous growth in volume during the last several years, ranging from over a 50% premium tequila growth in volume in some markets.
+People are gradually moving towards finer, more upscale alcoholic drinks, and therefore, ultra-premium and premium tequila products have emerged as favorites among consumers in the market, indicating evolving tequila market segmentation.
+Premium tequila has seen tremendous growth in volume during the last several years, ranging from over 50% premium tequila growth in volume in some markets.

 This shift has been most extreme among millennials and Generation Z shoppers who demand artisanal and high-end forms of their spirit drinking.
-Consumers value the flavor, smoother profiles, and quality craftsmanship that comes with premium tequilas, such as longer aging and traditional methods of production and as consumers are becoming more willing to pay for premium tequila due to the general spirits category trend towards consuming better quality, premium spirits.
+Consumers value the flavor, smoother profiles, and quality craftsmanship that comes with premium tequilas, such as longer aging and traditional methods of production, and consumers are becoming more willing to pay for premium tequila due to the general spirits category trend towards consuming better quality, premium spirits, shaping the overall tequila market outlook.

 Rise in Flavoured Tequila and Increasing Popularity of RTD Drinks Propel the Tequila Market

-Flavored and infused tequilas provide a compelling path to growth in the tequila marketplace environment because of the enthusiasm for distinctive flavor and new and different occasions to drink.
+Flavored and infused tequilas provide a compelling path to growth in the tequila marketplace environment because of the enthusiasm for distinctive flavors and new and different occasions to drink.
 Younger consumers, in general, and specifically the Millennial and Gen Z generations, are attracted to bold flavors for mixing cocktails and customizing the drinking occasion experience.
-Within five years, the volume share of flavored tequila of all tequila sold in the U.S. has grown from 5% to almost 9%.
+Within five years, the volume share of flavored tequila of all tequila sold in the U.S. has grown from 5% to almost 9%, aligning with the broader tequila market forecast.

 The opportunity for growth is in the creation of differentiated products while maintaining authenticity and increasing the versatility of tequila.
-There is potential for brands to gain share among various consumer profiles if they can combine authenticity, real tequila, with innovation in flavor profiles.
-The growing popularity of ready-to-drink (RTD) drinks and cocktails is a huge opportunity for tequila in the market, as the preferences of consumers towards convenience, variety of taste and experiences shift.
-The trend also caters to the globalization towards outdoor consumption and informal social gatherings.
+There is potential for brands to gain share among various consumer profiles if they can combine authenticity and real tequila with innovation in flavor profiles.
+The growing popularity of ready-to-drink (RTD) drinks and cocktails is a huge opportunity for tequila in the market, as the preferences of consumers towards convenience, variety of taste, and experiences shift.
+The trend also caters to the globalization of outdoor consumption and informal social gatherings, as highlighted in ongoing tequila market analysis.

 In the United States alone, RTD cocktails have experienced double-digit annual growth year on year for the past three years, with tequila RTDs being one of the largest growth subsectors, expected to contribute 18–20% of overall volume to spirit-based RTDs in 2024.
 With tequila maturing to be considered a premium spirit, consumers are looking for alternative ways to enjoy the taste without getting it mixed.
-Companies using this trend through original product innovation and branding have the potential to build longer-term revenue streams and try to grow tequila use beyond traditional consumption occasions.
+Companies using this trend through original product innovation and branding have the potential to build longer-term revenue streams and try to grow tequila use beyond traditional consumption occasions, contributing to overall tequila market size.

 Recent Trends in the Tequila Industry